openjournals/docs/editing.md

 **Step 8: Create the actual review issue**

 - Use `@whedon start review`
-- An issue is created with the review checklist, one per reviewer, e.g. https://github.com/openjournals/joss-reviews/issues/717
+- An issue is created with the review checklist, one per reviewer, for example, <https://github.com/openjournals/jose-reviews/issues/143>

 **Step 9: Close the pre-review issue**

-**Step 10: The actual JOSS review**
+**Step 10: The actual JOSE review**

 - The reviewer reviews the paper and has a conversation with the author.
 The editor lurks on this conversation and comes in if needed for questions (or CoC issues).
 - The reviewer potentially asks for changes and the author makes changes.
 Everyone agrees it’s ready.

 **Step 11: The editor pings the EiC team to get the paper published**

-- To get the paper published, ping the `@openjournals/joss-eics` team on the review thread letting them know the paper is ready to be accepted.
+- To get the paper published, ping the `@openjournals/jose-eics` team on the review thread letting them know the paper is ready to be accepted.

 **Step 12: Celebrate publication!
 Tweet!
 Thank reviewers!
 Say thank you on issue.**